Would you like to save and invest money and get closer to accomplishing your financial goals every day, without even having to think about it?

 Worried about overdraft?
-Don't be.
-By default, Mylo will never transfer money out of your account if your balance is below $25.
+Pausing your roundups when your account balance is low is the best option, but by default, Mylo will never transfer money out of your account if your balance is below $25.
 You can override this rule in your settings if you'd like, but I'd recommend keeping it on.

 You know what they say when it comes to saving: pay yourself first.

-Mylo lets you do this easily with a feature called one-time boosts.
+Moka lets you do this easily with one-time deposits.

-With this feature, you'll be able to automatically deposit a certain amount into your Mylo account every week.
+This feature is pretty self-explanatory.
+With a recurring deposit set up, you'll be able to automatically deposit a certain amount into your Moka account/goal every week.